textileio/community/docs/tutorials/hub/user-login-endpoint.md

-# Create a token provider using getTokenChallenge
+# Create a login system for user public keys

-The `getTokenChallenge` provides a helper for generating API tokens for your app users based on their private-key identity.
-The `getTokenChallenge` method only requires your user's public key and is therefore a more secure and friendly way to manage token generation than `getToken`.
-However, it does require that the user sign a challenge to prove they are the owner of the identity private key and so requires multistep communication between the token provider and the identity holder (an app).
+The login example shows you how to setup a simple server that will accept a user's public key, verify that they also own the private key (via a challenge), and then provide that users credentials to use the Hub APIs.

+With the verification step, your server can now build a user model around the user's public key, create user discovery or search in your app, or link a user's account to other services away from the Hub.

 ## Setup